ju4n-avendanoa/EcommerceAPI/Readme.md

 - `PORT`: The port number on which the server will run.
 Default is 3000.
 - `MONGODB_URI`: The MongoDB connection URI.
 - `JWT_SECRET`: The secret key for JWT token generation.
-- `JWT_EXPIRATION`: The expiration time for JWT tokens in seconds.

 ## Installation